Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 Houston Stats and Trends

-- Houston is 7-5 against the spread and 11-1 overall when the team records more than 15.8 points.
+- Houston is 7-5 against the spread and 11-1 overall when the team scores more than 15.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.